microsoft/aurora/README.md

 This code has not been developed nor tested for non-academic purposes and hence should not be used as such.

 ### Limitations
-Although Aurora was trained to accurately predict future weather and air pollution, Aurora is based on neural networks, which means that there are no strict guarantees that predictions will always be accurate.
+Although Aurora was trained to accurately predict future weather, air pollution, and ocean waves, Aurora is based on neural networks, which means that there are no strict guarantees that predictions will always be accurate.
 Altering the inputs, providing a sample that was not in the training set, or even providing a sample that was in the training set but is simply unlucky may result in arbitrarily poor predictions.